priss-zilla/NASA-AWSoM-Validation-Project/README.md

 - Do up histogram for DTW too.
 - Question is under what conditions are comparisons.
 - Plot out same things for CR2235.
 - Try to confirm suspicions from DTW via Euclidean matching.

+## Meeting 6/2/2026
+- Research to operation should be the focus
+- SG needs to find it's own niche area
+- SG needs to reduce uncertainty of what to do with satellites in response to Geomagnetic storm.
+- Agency coming out in April.
+Pay more attention to what they want.
+4 major points in their announcement.
+Follow what they want.